ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 An application can specify constraints and preferences for the protocols, features, and network interfaces it will use via Properties.
 Properties are used by an application to declare its preferences for how the transport service should operate at each stage in the lifetime of a connection.
 Transport Properties are subdivided into Selection Properties, which specify which paths and protocol stacks can be used and are preferred by the application; Connection Properties, which inform decisions made during connection establishment and fine-tune the established connection; and Message Properties, set on individual Messages.

 It is RECOMMENDED that the Transport Services API offers properties that are common to multiple transport protocols.
-This enables the system to appropriately select between protocols that offer equivalent features.
-Similarly, it is RECOMMENDED that the Properties offered by the Transport Services are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the system.
+This enables the transport system to appropriately select between protocols that offer equivalent features.
+Similarly, it is RECOMMENDED that the Properties offered by the Transport Services are applicable to a variety of network layer interfaces and paths, which permits racing of different network paths without affecting the applications using the Transport ServicesAPI.
 Each is expected to have a default value.

 It is RECOMMENDED that the default values for Properties are selected to ensure correctness for the widest set of applications, while providing the widest set of options for selection.
 For example, since both applications that require reliability and those that do not require reliability can function correctly when a protocol provides reliability, reliability ought to be enabled by default.
 As another example, the default value for a Property regarding the selection of network interfaces ought to permit as many interfaces as possible.

-Applications using a Transport Services system interface are REQUIRED to be robust to the automated selection provided by the system.
+Applications using the Transport Services API interface are REQUIRED to be robust to the automated selection provided by the transport system.
 This automated selection is constrained by the properties and preferences expressed by the application and requires applications to explictly set properties that define any necssary constraints on protocol, path, and interface selection.

 ## Allow Access to Specialized Features

 There are applications that will need to control fine-grained details of transport protocols to optimize their behavior and ensure compatibility with remote systems.
-It is therefore RECOMMENDED that a Transport Services system permit more specialized protocol features to be used.
+It is therefore RECOMMENDED that the Transport Services API and the transport system permit more specialized protocol features to be used.

 A specialized feature could be needed by an application only when using a specific protocol, and not when using others.
 For example, if an application is using TCP, it could require control over the User Timeout Option for TCP; these options would not take effect for other transport protocols.
 In such cases, the API ought to expose the features in such a way that they take effect when a particular protocol is selected, but do not imply that only that protocol could be used.
 For example, if the API allows an application to specify a preference to use the User Timeout Option, communication would not fail when a protocol such as QUIC is selected.

 Other specialized features, however, can be strictly required by an application and thus constrain the set of protocols that can be used.
 For example, if an application requires support for automatic handover or failover for a connection, only protocol stacks that provide this feature are eligible to be used, e.g., protocol stacks that include a multipath protocol or a protocol that supports connection migration.
-A Transport Services API needs to allow applications to define such requirements and constrain the system's options.
+A Transport Services API needs to allow applications to define such requirements and constrain the transport system's options.
 Since such options are not part of the core/common features, it will generally be simple for an application to modify its set of constraints and change the set of allowable protocol features without changing the core implementation.

 ## Select Equivalent Protocol Stacks {#equivalence}